Bertoldo di Giovanni: Life

 Bertoldo later became head and teacher of the informal academy for painters and in particular for sculptors, which Lorenzo de' Medici had founded in his garden.
 At the same time, Bertoldo was the custodian of the Roman antiquities there.
 Though Bertoldo was not a major sculptor, some of the most significant sculptors of their time attended this school, such as Michelangelo, Baccio da Montelupo, Giovanni Francesco Rustici and Jacopo Sansovino.

 Works

-Di Giovanni was the sculptor of a medal of Sultan Mohammed II (see image).
+Di Giovanni was the sculptor of a medal of Sultan Mehmed the Conqueror (see image).
 Di Giovanni along with a number of collaborators created the "Frieze for the portico of the Medici Villa at Poggio a Caiano.

 He is the author of several medals that were formerly attributed by error to Antonio del Pollaiuolo.